Parameters in Power BI Report

 - Open SUMX function.

-- The first argument of SUMX DAX function is “Table” i.e. from which table we are using columns to calculate the “Sales After Discount”, in this example we are concentrating on “Sales Table” so give reference of this table only.
+- The first argument of SUMX DAX function is “Table,” i.e., from which table we are using columns to calculate the “Sales After Discount,” in this example, we are concentrating on “Sales Table,” so give reference to this table only.

 - Enter the minus sign (-).